-Our services are more needed than ever, and we’re trying our best to adapt so we can continue helping deaf people
+Our services are more needed than ever, and we’ve adapted so we can continue helping deaf people

 We wanted to give you, as a supporter of Hearing Dogs, an update on the innovative ways we are continuing to train our life-changing dogs!

-All of our hearing dogs-in-training are now being trained in the homes (and gardens!) of their amazing volunteer puppy trainers.
-They are continuing with various elements of their training, and our staff trainers are offering remote training sessions via video classes where this is possible!
+Most of our pups' training is still taking place in the homes (and gardens on a nice day!) of their amazing volunteer puppy trainers.
+They are continuing with various elements of their training, and our staff trainers are offering remote training sessions via video classes where this is possible.
 As always, the pups are playing lots of games, being kept mentally and physically stimulated and are having lots of cuddles every day.
 Here are some photos of a few of our pups adjusting to life ‘working from home’.

 Black Labrador puppy Bracken is getting used to the vacuum cleaner